 The Cultural Ecologies Project is a public research, learning, and residency program of the IUPUI Arts & Humanities Institute (IAHI).
 It asks the seemingly simple question, "How do cultural interventions transform cities?"
-We work with community stakeholders to examine the impact of the arts and humanities across multiple scales — from the personal to the neighborhood to the city level.
+We work with community stakeholders to both develop and examine the impact of the arts and humanities across multiple scales — from the personal to the neighborhood to the city level.
 We develop new platforms for collaboration as well as new models for formal and informal learning.
 Our goal is to provide artists, cultural organizations, funders, policy makers, and others with:

-- A central research center that can offer expertise in cultural planning, assessment, evaluation, and reporting.
+- A central research center that can offer expertise in cultural planning, research, assessment, evaluation, and reporting.